fkr4eng/stafo/data/formalized_statements0.md

 - 'proper subset' has the verbal description "If $\SX \subseteq \SY $ and $\SX \not= \SY $, then $\SX$ is a {\it proper subset} of $\SY$ and we write $\SX \subset \SY $".

 - // snippet(17)
-- There is a relation: 'is disjont to'.
+- There is a relation: 'is disjoint to'.
-- The type of argument1 of 'is disjont to' is 'set'.
+- The type of argument1 of 'is disjoint to' is 'set'.
-- The type of argument2 of 'is disjont to' is 'set'.
+- The type of argument2 of 'is disjoint to' is 'set'.
 - 'is disjoint to' has the verbal description "The sets $\SX$ and $\SY$ are {\it disjoint} if $\SX \cap \SY =\varnothing\mspace{-1mu}.$".

 - // snippet(18)